GrasieleDosSantos/bike-sharing-demand/README.md

 # bike-sharing-demand
 Project developed for the AWS Machine Learning Engineering course.
-Uses autogluon for comparing models for predicitons of bike sharing demand.
+Uses autogluon in order to compare models for predicting bike sharing demand.